MathewKeeling/GitCloner/README.md

 This script does **not** work with GitHub, and there are no plans to support GitHub.

 *I'm not opposed to it, but because GitHub is not FOSS, I'm not very interested in building tooling for that.
 If you're viewing this project on GitHub: this repository is only a mirror.
 Forks and Pull Requests are welcomed!
-GNUv3 attribution(s) required where applicable.*
+GPLv3 attribution(s) required where applicable.*

 ## License

-This project is licensed under the GNU V3 License.
+This project is licensed under the GPLv3 License.